qbodk/hello-world/README.md

-My name is Abbas and I'm not new to programming any more :D There are a lot of concepts, languages, IDEs, frameworks, database management softwares, caching softwares, design patterns, etc to choose from to become a web & mobile app developer. this is a list of trending web development topics, what I've learned*, what I need to learn+, what I like to learn/ ,those which are not necessary to learn- these days and those that I've no idea if they are necessary or not%:
+My name is Abbas and I'm not new to programming any more :D There are a lot of concepts, languages, IDEs, frameworks, database management softwares, caching softwares, design patterns, etc to choose from to become a web & mobile app developer. this is a list of trending web development topics, what I've learned*, what I need to learn+, what I like to learn/, those which are not necessary to learn- these days and those that I've no idea if they are necessary or not%:
 *+ HTML & Emmet
 *+ CSS & SASS
 *+ JavaScript